acrosa/Scala-TwitterStreamer/README.md

 4. $ sbt run
 5. Select one of the two sample clients.

+## Run the sample app
+1. $ cd Scala-TwitterStreamer
+2. Edit config/TwitterStreamer.conf and add your Twitter username and password *Important*
+3. $ sbt update
+4. $ sh example/run_example.sh
+5. watch the tweets on your screen

 ## Usage

 Create a client and run it: